byui-cit/learning-modules/modules/js/dom-basics/ponder1.md

 Check the page in the browser.
 Did the new paragraph show?
 Check the console.
 You should see an error like this: "TypeError: null is not an object (evaluating 'document.body.appendChild')"

-When we add a `script` element to our page, as soon as the browser sees the link, it will stop processing the HTML, download the resource and run any Javascript it can.
-The problem is that `<body>` hasn't been built yet, so when we tried to access it `document.body.appendChild(newParagraph);` It could not be found.
+When the browser finds a `script` element on a page, it will stop processing the HTML, download the resource, and run any Javascript it can.
+The problem is that `<body>` hasn't been built yet, so when we tried to access it (`document.body.appendChild(newParagraph);`) it could not be found.
 We need to tell the browser to wait to execute the code until **after** the DOM has been built.
 There are two ways we can do this:

 - Place the `<script>` element at the bottom of the body.
 This works, and has been done for years, but these days option 2 is better...
 - Add the keyword `defer` to your script...ie `<script src="dom-basics.js" defer></script>`